Sleeping too much is bad: truth or myth?

 After an episode of CVA (Cerebral Vascular Accident), it is common to experience excessive drowsiness due to the impact this event had on the brain and the intense work that the body has to do to recover.

-However, it is important to keep in mind that excessive sleeping for long periods of time can not only be harmful, but also lead to a loss of physical fitness and cognitive abilities.
-It is recommended that all medical guidelines be followed and that a balance be found between adequate rest and recovery.
+Furthermore, it is important to keep in mind that excessive sleeping for long periods of time can not only be harmful, but also lead to a loss of physical conditioning and cognitive abilities.
+It is recommended that all medical instructions are followed and that a balance can be found between adequate rest and recovery.

 Each person is unique and may have different needs during the post-stroke recovery process.